Frequently Asked Questions

 Does the LIPITOR Savings Card work through mail-order pharmacies?

-Yes, for reimbursement when using the LIPITOR Savings Card through a mail order pharmacy: Pay for your LIPITOR prescription and mail a copy of the the original pharmacy receipt (cash register receipt NOT valid) with product name, date, and amount circled to: LIPITOR Savings Card, 2250 Perimeter Park Drive, Suite 300, Morrisville, NC 27560.
+Yes, for reimbursement when using the LIPITOR Savings Card through a mail-order pharmacy: Pay for your LIPITOR prescription and mail a copy of the original pharmacy receipt (cash register receipt NOT valid) with product name, date, and amount circled to: LIPITOR Savings Offer, 2250 Perimeter Park Drive, Suite 300, Morrisville, NC 27560.
 Be sure to include a copy of the front of your Savings Card, your name, and mailing address.

 How should I take LIPITOR?